• Skip to primary navigation

 The Clock App

-1. This is how long you want the timer to run–not at what time you want it to stop
+3. Set the timer for hours and minutes desired.
+This is how long you want the timer to run, not at what time you want it to stop.

-5. Scroll through all selections and select Stop Playing
+5. Scroll through all selections and select Stop Playing; you’ll find this right at the end.

 YouTube Kids App

-The content of YT Kids is curated via YT’s automated system.
+The content of YT Kids is curated via YouTube’s automated system.
 But as you, your child, or anyone else starts watching videos, the app starts recommending videos based on your searches and views.

+In the app, tap on the lock icon by opening up a passcode unlock.
+Set up your own code or enter one that’s been provided to you.
 Once a passcode is unlocked or set-up, you access settings and timer options.
 Tapping Timer opens a slider to set a time limit from 1-120 minutes.
-Once set, press Start Timer to begin.
+When set, press Start Timer to begin.
 When the time is up, the app locks.

 Set Your Auto-Lock